yuminghuang1995/RL3DPToolpathPlanner/README.md

 The corresponding node indexes on each edge: **head index, tail index**.

 **Step 3:** Change the checkpoint.
-You can use the pre-trained models in the **checkpoint** folder (which is automatically called by the program, default to wireframe models), or you can delete the pre-trained checkpoint and directly start training (program automatically stores checkpoints).
+You can use the pre-trained models in the **checkpoint** folder (which is automatically called by the program, default to wireframe models), or you can delete the pre-trained checkpoint and directly start training (program automatically stores new checkpoints).
 When you change the printing mode, such as switching from the wireframe model to the CCF model, you need to delete the checkpoint files and retrain.

 **Step 4:** **Enter** to start the **main.py**.